 MNEDF is offering 50% scholarships to Minnesota economic development professionals for the two- and three-day professional development courses offered by the International Economic Development Council.
-The courses are virtual in 2021, so there is no need to worry about travel or travel-related costs.
+Most of the courses are virtual in 2022, so there is no need to worry about travel or travel-related costs.

 The courses include all Core and Elective Courses needed for the Certified Economic Developer (CEcD) certification and the soon-to-be-announced Entrepreneurship-Led Economic Development certification.

 - Accelerating Growth through Entrepreneurship-Led Economic Development (ELEDII)